Genaker/Magento2OPcacheGUI/README.md

 New feature has been added.
 Now you will have PHP perofmance test on GUI open.

 Magento 2 is CPU intensive platform due to bad framework design.
-You shold use the fastes CPU to achive good performacne results.
+You shold use the fastes CPU to achive a good page rendering performance.
 If Magento 2 takes a 2GHz processor core 3 seconds to process a request, then the same request would be returned in around 2 seconds by a 3GHz processor core.
 Test yor PHP performance.

 ![Magento 2 PHP performance](https://github.com/Genaker/Magento2OPcacheGUI/raw/main/PHP-performance.jpg)

-AWS C5.large has *0.032* PHP performance score (less is beter)
+AWS C5.large has *0.032* PHP performance score (less is beter).